EthanKatsi/connect-four/README.md

 # AI Connect 4
-We created a 2 player turn based Connect 4 game with an AI agent using Minimax with alpha-beta pruning and the Gemini AI api that tells you the next best move using python and pygame.
+We created a 2 player turn based Connect 4 game with an AI agent using Minimax with alpha-beta pruning and the Gemini AI api that tells you the next best move using python and the pygame library.

 ## How to setup/run
 Install the pygame library: